remotestorage/remotestorage.js/docs/api/remotestorage/classes/RemoteStorage.md

 > **setApiKeys**(`apiKeys`): `boolean` \| `void`

-Set the OAuth key/ID for either GoogleDrive or Dropbox backend support.
+Set the OAuth key/ID for GoogleDrive and/or Dropbox backend support.

 #### Parameters

 • **apiKeys**

-A config object with these properties:
+A config object

 • **apiKeys.dropbox**: `string`